Welcome to our website

 The town has a population of 2,500,

-is the main service centre for the villages
+is the main service centre

 of the mid-Wensleydale area